SUMMER SUNDAY WORSHIP (mid-June – September)

 A one-hour contemporary language liturgy (Rite II) with sermon, healing prayers (first Sunday of each month), and hymns.

-Sunday School for children and teens is held Sundays at 9 a.m. as posted.
+Sunday School for children is held Sundays at 9 a.m. during the school year as posted.
 Please check the calendar here on the website.
+Adult Bible Study/Book Study is held Thursday mornings at 10:30 a.m.
+Newcomers to all classes are always welcome.

 Holy Baptism is full initiation into the Body of Christ.
 Adult baptism requires preparation and planning on the part of the individual.
 For infants and children, the responsibility lies with parents and godparents.
 Services of Holy Baptism take place during one of the regular Sunday morning services about six times a year.
 A one-hour pre-baptismal class for parents and godparents, with brief service rehearsal, is scheduled prior to baptismal Sundays.
 Inquiries about Baptism can be directed to the Rector.